ohlogic/pyVideoPlayer/README.md

 # pyVideoPlayer
 A simple Python Video Player.
-Written in Python 3
+Written in Python 3 and GTK 3 with GStreamer

 Usage: